Antisemitism in South Africa: Before apartheid

-The National Party of D. F. Malan closely associated itself with policies of the Nazis.
+The National Party of Dr. Malan closely associated itself with policies of the Nazis.
 Jewish immigration from Eastern Europe was controlled under the Aliens Act and came to an end during this period.
 Although Jews were accorded status as Europeans, they were not accepted into white society.
-The Kelvin Grove sports club for example had an exclusive Europeans Only and No Jews policy until recent times (up till 2004.)
+The Kelvin Grove sports club for example had an exclusive Europeans Only and No Jews policy.
 Some 11 such sports clubs had similar policies.
 Many Jews lived in mixed race areas such as District Six, from where they were forcibly removed to make way for a whites-only development.
 The architect of grand apartheid Hendrick Verwoerd studied in Germany where he obtained a degree in psychology.
 Many of the apartheid eugenics programmes that targeted native Africans can be said to have been inspired by racist theories which dominated the campuses of the time, as evidenced by the use of Nazi race indexing tools.

 In 1936, Verwoerd joined a deputation of six professors in protesting against the admission to South Africa of Jewish refugees from Nazi Germany.
 "Following these demands of the Nationalist Party, Eric Louw, later Foreign Minister, introduced another antisemitic bill that strongly resembled Nazi legislation - the Aliens Amendment and Immigration Bill of 1939.
 His bill was a means of suppressing all Jews.
 This bill suggested that Jews threatened to overpower Protestants in the business world and were innately cunning and manipulative and that Jews were a danger to society.
 To support his claim, Louw maintained that Jews were involved in the Bolshevik Revolution and therefore intended to spread Communism worldwide.
 This bill defined Jews as anyone with parents who were at least partly Jewish regardless of actual religious faith or practices."

 Another organisation with which the Nationalists found much in common during the 1930s was the ' South African Gentile National Socialist Movement', headed by one Johannes von Strauss von Moltke, whose object was to combat and destroy the alleged 'perversive influence of the Jews in economics, culture, religion, ethics, and statecraft and to re-establish European Aryan control in South Africa for the welfare of the Christian peoples of South Africa'.